-INFS has supplied refilling data of SF_6 for four particle accelerators located in three laboratories, Catania, Legnaro and Firenze (INFN, several years), for the entire time series (1990 - 2016).
+INFS has supplied refilling data of SF_6 for four particle accelerators located in three laboratories, Catania, Legnaro and Firenze (INFN, several years), for the entire time series (1990 - 2017).
 These particle accelerators uses SF_6 from 1984, 1981, 1976 and 2004respectevely.
 INAF doesn't use SF_6 in their research activities.

 SF_6 emissions from industrial and medical particle accelerators have been estimated from 1990 too.
 As for research particle accelerators, a survey on the accelerators used for medical purposes has been carried on.
 In Italy particle accelerators for medical purposes are supplied by only three companies, Siemens Healthcare, Varian Medical System and Elekta.
-Data on the number of accelerators and the charge of SF_6 have been communicated from 1990 (Siemens, 2017; Varian, 2017).
+Data on the number of accelerators and the charge of SF_6 have been communicated from 1990 (Siemens, several years; Varian, several years).

-N2O from product use
+N_2O from product use